CollectionBuilder/cb-docs/docs/pages/features.md

 This will embed a video item into the page by providing an objectid that refers to the video, which can be within the collection or external to it:

-*Required*:
+*Required:*

-- "objectid" = several options below (required)
+- "objectid" = several options below
     1. an objectid of a video item in this collection (usually that has an youtubeid or vimeoid), e.g. "demo_003"
     2. a full URL to a video hosted on YouTube, e.g. https://youtu.be/dbKNr3wuiuQ
     3. a full URL to a video hosted on Vimeo, e.g. https://vimeo.com/464555587
     4. a full URL to an external video file, e.g. "https://www.lib.uidaho.edu/digital/videos/fluffyclouds.mp4"
     5. a relative link to a video file stored in this repository (that is not included in the collection), i.e. "/assets/videos/cloudyskies.mp4"

-*Optional*:
+*Optional:*

 - "caption" = by default the figure include automatically adds the title of the item from your metadata.
-The caption option allows you to manually add a different caption, or give the value false for none. (optional)
+The caption option allows you to manually add a different caption, or give the value false for none.
-- "width" = will use responsive sizing to set the % size on desktop (will be 100% on mobile), choose from "25", "50", "75", or "100" (optional)
+- "width" = will use responsive sizing to set the % size on desktop (will be 100% on mobile), choose from "25", "50", "75", or "100"
 - "ratio" = use Bootstrap ratio options "21x9", "16x9", "4x3", or "1x1" to customize the responsive aspect ratio.
-16by9 is default. (optional)
+16by9 is default.

 Examples:

-- Video in collection (with 50% width)
+- **Video in collection** (with 50% width)

-`{% raw %}{% include feature/video.html objectid="demo_003" width="50" %}{% endraw %}"`
+`{% raw %}{% include feature/video.html objectid="demo_003" width="50" %}{% endraw %}`

-- YouTube Video external to collection
+- **YouTube video external to collection**

  `{% raw %}{% include feature/video.html objectid="https://youtu.be/dbKNr3wuiuQ" %}{% endraw %}`

-- Vimeo Video external to collection (with a caption)
+- **Vimeo video external to collection** (with a caption)

 `{% raw %}{% include feature/video.html objectid="https://vimeo.com/464555587" caption="K. Silem Mohammad Interview"%}{% endraw %}`

-- External video
+- **External video**

 `{% raw %}{% include feature/video.html objectid="https://www.lib.uidaho.edu/digital/videos/fluffyclouds.mp4" %}{% endraw %}`

-- Video stored in repository (not recommended)
+- **Video stored in repository** (not recommended due to file size)

 `{% raw %}{% include feature/video.html objectid="/assets/videos/cloudyskies.mp4" %}{% endraw %}`